King Street, Hamilton, Ontario

+There is another King Street in Hamilton, which runs through the Dundas district, which was an independent town prior to being amalgamated with Hamilton in 2001.

 History

 King Street follows the path of an old native trail; it was named for King George III.

 In 1815, George Hamilton, a settler and local politician, established a town site in the northern portion of the Barton Township.
 He kept several east-west roads which were originally Indian trails, but the north-south streets were on a regular grid pattern.
 Streets were designated "East" or "West" if they crossed James Street or Highway 6.
 Streets were designated "North" or "South" if they crossed King Street or Highway 8.

 Gore Park

 Gore Park is located along two sections of King Street East from John Street and James Street.

 In 1860, Edward, Prince of Wales (who later became King Edward VII) was in Hamilton to open up Gore Park (town centre) and the Crystal Palace.
 The Crystal Palace saw various Agricultural Exhibitions.
 It was modeled on the famous Crystal Palace designed and built in London, England.
 By 1891 the structure was in bad condition and decision was made to demolish it.
 All traces disappeared from the site which is now known as Victoria Park.

 In 1893, The Right House opened.
 It was Hamilton's first large department store.

 On 30 October 1893, The Sir John A. Macdonald Statue arrives in Hamilton from London, England.
 Official dedication of the statue took place 1 November 1893.
 Located at the intersection of King and Hughson Streets.
 Prime Minister Sir John Thompson in attendance.